 Cozen O’Connor is committed to employing a diverse complement of attorneys and staff, and to fostering greater inclusion in the legal profession.
 We understand the organizational effectiveness that comes from welcoming and valuing difference within the firm, and we know that assembling a team with a rich diversity of perspectives and experience is necessary to providing the highest quality legal service.
 As a firm, our goals are to recruit professionals with diverse backgrounds and talents, maximize the unique potential of each employee, and build a more inclusive profession.

 To pursue this important mission, Cozen O’Connor has adopted a multilayered approach.
-Our efforts are led by a chief diversity, equity & inclusion officer.
-This is a management-level position and can only be held by a member of the firm’s partnership.
+Our efforts are led by Lynne Espy-Williams, Chief Diversity, Equity & Inclusion Officer.
 David Shimkin is chair of the firm's Diversity, Equity & Inclusion Committee, which was first established in the late 1990s and includes attorneys from various practice areas and offices, as well as staff from the recruiting, marketing, and professional development departments.

-The firm operates resource groups tailored to promote the success and inclusion of five self-identifying constituencies: Asian Attorney Resource Group, Black Attorney Resource Group, LGBTQ Attorney Resource Group, Hispanic/Latino Attorney Resource Group, and Disabled and/or Veteran Attorney Resource Group.
+The firm offers resource groups tailored to promote the success and inclusion of six self-identifying constituencies: Asian Attorney Resource Group, Black Attorney Resource Group, LGBTQ Attorney Resource Group, Hispanic/Latino Attorney Resource Group, Different Abilities Attorney Resource Group, and Veteran Attorney Resource Group.
 Cozen O’Connor takes equally seriously its commitment to the advancement of women in the legal profession, and the Diversity, Equity & Inclusion (DE&I) team works in close partnership with the firm’s independent, award-winning Women’s Initiative.

 Cozen O’Connor is — and always has been — an equal opportunity employer.
 We do not discriminate based upon race, color, gender, gender identity, national origin or ancestry, religion, age, disability, citizenship, marital status, military or veteran status, sexual orientation, or any other prohibited basis.
 This policy extends to all aspects of the employment relationship, including hiring and advancement.